rust-lang/rust/active/0003-opt-in-builtin-traits.md

     let q = p;  // copies p, because Point is Pod print(p.x); // OK

-Effectively this change introduces a three step ladder for types:
+Effectively, there is a three step ladder for types:

 1. If you do nothing, your type is *linear*, meaning that it moves from place to place and can never be copied in any way.
 (We need a